 What is Orienteering?

-If you like a mental and physical challenge and exploring the outdoors, orienteering is the sport for you!
+If you like a mental and physical challenge while exploring the outdoors, orienteering is the sport for you!

 Watch the introduction to Orienteering video - Orienteering - Do we run?